Visualizing Complex Snowpack Model Output

 Project Overview

 Numeric snowpack models offer detailed predictions of snowpack evolution, but their complexity can be a barrier for operational use.
-Forecasters are faced with time constraints and information overload, which limited the use of early snowpack modelling tools used by Avalanche Canada in the 2010s.
-This project started with the idea that poor visualization, not just model limitations, was a key reason why forecasters struggled to adopt these tools.
+Forecasters often face time constraints and information overload, which, in the 2010s, restricted the use of these tools at Avalanche Canada.
+This project began with the insight that poor visualization—not just technical accuracy—was a major factor hindering adoption.

 The project brought together Simon Horton’s background in forecasting and snowpack modelling with Stan Nowak’s background in visual design and information systems.
 Between 2017 and 2020, they collaborated with Avalanche Canada and several heliskiing operations to test and refine visualization methods for snowpack model outputs.
 The goal was to develop ways to display key model information, such as the depth and distribution of different avalanche problem types, in a format that was fast to interpret and supported real-time decisions.